GuildOfWeavers/distaff/docs/assembly.md

 | read.ab   | Pushes the next values from input tapes `A` and `B` onto the stack.
 Value from input tape `A` is pushed first, followed by the value from input tape `B`. | 1 |

 #### Input tapes
 Distaff VM has two input tapes for supplying secret inputs to a program: tape `A` and tape `B`.
 You can use `read.a` and `read.ab` instructions to move value from these tapes onto the stack.
 When a value is read from a tape, tape pointer advances to the next value.
 This means, that a value can be read from a tape only once.
-If you try to read values from a tape that hash no more values, the operation will fail.
+If you try to read values from a tape which has no more values, the operation will fail.

 ### Stack manipulation instructions